Oxford is easily accessible by road and rail, and Oxford's Broad Street is situated a short 10 minute walk away from the train and coach stations.

 Oxford has five Park & Ride car parks, with frequent bus links into the city centre.
 Visit the Park and Ride website for more information.

-Green car parks are all a short walking distance from Oxford Castle.
+Green car parks are all a short walking distance from Oxford city centre.
 Click here for more details and a map of Oxford’s car parks.

-Coach parking is available at the Oxpens coach park, and the Westgate, Worcester Street and Gloucester Green car parks are all a short walking distance from Oxford Castle.
+Coach parking is available at the Oxpens coach park, and the Westgate, Worcester Street and Gloucester Green car parks are all a short walking distance from Oxford city centre.

 For more information about Oxford, we recommend visiting Oxford City Guide